Hiring Manager Resources - I Have A General Question

 Which employees may be given multiple assignments?

-Only certain part-time employees may be given a multiple assignment and only if combined with certain classifications.
+Only certain part-time employees may be given multiple assignment and only if combined with certain classifications.
 Please contact the Assignment Technician supporting your site/location if you need detailed information.

 Why can’t I give any employee an additional assignment?